rohitmadke/rohitmadke.github.io/_pages/cv.md

 ======
 * Senior Research Fellow [10/11/2020 – Present]
   * Indian Institute of Technology Roorkee (India)
   * Duties included: Design and analysis of a heat-resistant meta-sandwich structure utilizing auxetic metamaterials and composites for the project titled “Fracture and fatigue analysis of auxetic composite” funded by the Indian Space Research Organisation (ISRO) - Government of India.
-Fracture analyses are performed using XFEM with ABAQUS and phase-field with COMSOL Multiphysics
+Fracture analyses are performed using XFEM with ABAQUS and phase-field with COMSOL Multiphysics.
-  * Supervisor: Prof. Anupam Chakrabarti (PI) and Prof. Rajib Chowdhury (Co-PI)
+  * Principal Investigator: Prof. Anupam Chakrabarti (PI) and Prof. Rajib Chowdhury (Co-PI)

-* Fall 2015: Research Assistant
+* Research Associate [13/01/2020 – 09/11/2020]
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Indian Institute of Technology Roorkee (India)
+  * Duties included: Research position in a Consultancy Project CED-6640/2017-18 in the Indian Institute of Technology Roorkee, Civil Engineering Department, funded by Central Public Works Department (CPWD), Jalandhar, Government of India.
+The scope of work comprised structural analysis, design, and proof checking of engineered structures using CSI ETabs and SAFE, Bentley Staad-Pro, Microsoft Excel, and Autodesk Autocad.
+  * Principal Investigator: Prof. Rajib Chowdhury (Co-PI)

+* Project Engineer (Civil) [04/10/2011 – 07/04/2012]
+  * Indian Institute of Technology Roorkee (India)
+  * Duties included: Structural analysis and design of intake well using Microsoft Excel and Bentley® Staad-Pro along with estimating and costing thermal power plant water infrastructure.
+  * CEO: Er.
+Nitin Jog and Er.
+S. Deshmukh

 Skills
 ======